How to move on after divorce

 Get Copies of Your Legal Documents

-You’ll also want copies of any paperwork related to the division of assets, including documents about property, financial accounts, vehicles, and other valuables.
+You’ll also want certified copies of any paperwork related to the division of assets, including documents about property, financial accounts, vehicles, and other valuables.

 Update Your Legal Name